-Admission Requirements: In addition to the College admission procedures outlined on page 24, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS[®] score of 15.
-ACT[®] or ACT Compass[®] scores are also acceptable.
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS® score of 15.
+ACT® or ACT Compass® scores are also acceptable.

 Program Requirements: Prior to the completion of Term 1, students are required to provide their program faculty with a copy of their First Aid/CPR certificate.